 To avoid overloading the genset and causing shutdowns, compare the sum of the loads of the appliances that are likely to be used at the same time to the power rating of the genset.
-Use Table 2-1 or the ratings on the appliances themselves (if so marked) to obtain the individual appliance loads.
 It may be necessary to run fewer appliances at the same time-the sum of the loads must not be greater than genset rating.